uw-advanced-robotics/aruw-mcb/README.md

         - "build-sim": build all code for the simulated environment, for the current host platform.
         - "run-sim": build all code for the simulated environment, for the current host platform, and execute the simulator locally.
     "TARGET_<ROBOT_TYPE>" is an optional argument that can override whatever robot type has been specified in robot_type.hpp.
-        - <ROBOT_TYPE> must be one of the following:
+        - <ROBOT_TYPE> must be a unique substring from one of the following:
-            - STANDARD_SPIDER, STANDARD_ORION, STANDARD_CYGNUS, DRONE, ENGINEER, SENTRY_HYDRA, HERO_PERSEUS
+            - STANDARD_SPIDER, STANDARD_ORION, STANDARD_NULL, DRONE, ENGINEER, SENTRY_HYDRA, HERO_PERSEUS
 ```